 Iboga vs. Ibogaine

 - Iboga (the scrapings of the second layer of the iboga root bark) is comprised of 12 or more alkaloids.
-The three that are most important and plentiful are ibogamine, ibogaline and ibogaine.
 Iboga root bark is rarely found in western treatment centers.
-Here at Oka we have a steady supply from our friends in Gabon.
+Here at Oka Center we have a steady supply from our friends in Gabon.
+6-8% Ibogaine.

-- TA: The most rudimentary form of ‘ibogaine’ is called TA, or “total alkaloid” extract.
-TA comes from different sources with wildly different compositions and concentrations of ibogaine.
-This is really just a condensed version of root bark that is usually given in capsule form.
+- TA: The most basic form of ‘ibogaine’ is called TA, or “total alkaloid.”
+This is really just a condensed version of root bark, with every alkaloid present.
 15-35% ibogaine.

 - PTA: Pure Total Alkaloid extract.
-This is the HCL precursor to TA.
-As the name indicates, PTA is the result of one more refinement after TA and is comprised primarily of ibogaine, ibogamine and ibogaline.
+PTA is the result of one more refinement after TA and is comprised primarily of 3 alkaloids – ibogaine, ibogamine and ibogaline.
 Usually 40-85% ibogaine.